-The post meiotic segregation increased 2 (PMS2 antibody) protein forms a heterodimer with MLH1 that interacts with MSH2 bound to mismatched bases in DNA.
-PMS2 functions as one of the four major DNA mismatch repair genes along with MSH2, MLH1 and PMS1.
-Mutations in these genes are associated with hereditary nonpolyposis colon cancer (HNPCC), one of the most common hereditary diseases in humans.
-Studies have determined that the microsatellite instability (MSI) phenotype in endometrial carcinoma is linked to concurrent loss of MLH1/PMS2.
-PMS2 protein expression may be a useful tool to screen for Lynch syndrome (LS) after a colorectal cancer diagnosis.
+The PMS2 post meiotic segregation increased 2 gene is located on chromosome number 7.
+The gene product of PMS2 forms a heterodimer with MLH1 that interacts with MSH2 bound to mismatched bases in DNA.
+MSH2 is a protein of 934 aa (100 kDa) localized to the cell nucleus.
+MSH2 functions as one of the four major DNA mismatch repair genes along with PMS2, MLH1 and PMS1.
+Mutations in these genes are associated with hereditary nonpolyposis colon cancer (HNPCC), one of the most common hereditary diseases in man.
+Immunohistochemistry studies have further determined that the microsatellite instability phenotype in endometrial carcinoma is linked to defects in the MLH1/PMS2 gene.
+Patients with colorectal carcinoma that is mismatch-repair-deficient and confirmed with immunohistochemistry (IHC) (MSH2/MSH6 negative or MLH1/PMS2 deleted) have shown objective response to PD-1 antibody, pembrolizumab (6).
+PD-L1 IHC test has been demonstrated to be a useful predictive marker for anti-PD-1 immunotherapy in colorectal carcinoma (7).

 1. Cohn DE., Pavelka JC., Frankel WL., Morrison CD., Hampel H., Copeland., LJ., Fowler JM.
 Correlation between patient weight and defects in DNA mismatch repair: is this the link between an increased risk of previous cancer in thinner women with endometrial cancer?
 Int J Gynecol Cancer.
 2008 Jan-Feb;18(1):136-40.